chindraba-work/FixVid/README.md

  - Non-HI version included with HI version, when both are available,
 - Brightness and contrast adjusted:
  - As compensation for my eyesight,
- - As compensation for HEVC encoding tendancy to 'darken' videos,
+ - As compensation for HEVC encoding tendency to 'darken' videos,
 - Video size set to 1080p, or the 4:3 equivalent when the source will allow,
  - Reducing to 720p, or the 4:3 equivalent when needed,
  - Rarely, for old, .AVI movies, use even lower sizes,